Use multi-tenant server-to-server authentication

-This is the most common scenario and the one which is used for apps distributed using Microsoft AppSource, but you can also use multi-tenant without listing your application with Microsoft AppSource.
+Multi-tenancy is the most common app scenario and the one which is used for apps distributed using Microsoft AppSource, but you can also use multi-tenancy without listing your application with Microsoft AppSource.

-Each Dynamics 365 for Customer Engagement Customer Engagement organization is associated with an Azure Active Directory (Azure AD) tenant.
+Each Microsoft Dataverse organization is associated with an Azure Active Directory tenant.
 Your web application or service is registered with its own Azure AD tenant.

-In this scenario any Dynamics 365 for Customer Engagement tenant can potentially use your multi-tenant application after they grant consent for the application to access data.
+In this scenario any Dataverse tenant can potentially use your multi-tenant application after an administrator grants consent for the application to access data.

 To create and test a multi-tenant application that uses server-to-server (S2S) authentication you will need: